 An artist's recreation of how Edwards Place likely appeared when it was first constructed in 1833, and a footprint of the original layout of the house.
 Drawing by William Crook.

 In June of 1843, Houghan sold his house and the surrounding 15 acres to Benjamin S. Edwards for $4000.
 By the mid-1850s, the Edwards family was looking to upgrade their house to bring the exterior up to the latest style as well as refurbish the interior.
 Benjamin Edwards was now in his late 30s, a highly successful attorney and an influential man in town.
 He wanted a home that reflected his social and professional status.
 Plans for the remodel were drawn up by the architectural firm Boyington and Wheelock of Chicago, signifying the family's desire for high-style architecture.
-The Italianate villa they envisioned was double the size of the existing structure, with a three-story tower in front and a large, circular staircase in the center of the house.
+The Italianate villa they envisioned had a three-story tower in front and a large, circular staircase in the center of the house.

 1857 plans by Boyington & Wheelock of Chicago were never realized.